jbestenlehner/mat1820_example/_build/html/_sources/docs/session5.md

 | False   | True    | True     |
 | True    | True    | True     |

-##### Logical operator XOR
+##### Logical operator XOR (exclusive-or)

-You have a bag of green, blue, red, purple, orange and yellow marbles.
-You want to draw 1 yellow and 1 green marble:
+You have a bag of 6 marbles with the colour green, blue, red, purple, orange and yellow.
+In 2 attempts you want to draw either 1 yellow or 1 green marble (exclusive):

 | Input A | Input B | A `^`   B|
 |:-------:|:-------:|:--------:|